Rubus coriifolius

 Rubus coriifolius is a Mesoamerican species of brambles in the rose family.

+It is a perennial up to 2 m tall, with hairs and sometimes a few small prickles.
+The leaves are compound with 3 or 5 thick, leathery leaflets.
+The flowers are white or rose-colored.
+The fruits are red or almost black.

 It grows in central and southern Mexico (from Chiapas as far north as Tamaulipas) and Central America (Guatemala, Honduras, Nicaragua).

-Rubus coriifolius is a perennial up to 2 meters tall, with hairs and sometimes a few small prickles.
-Leaves are compound with 3 or 5 thick, leathery leaflets.
-Flowers are white or rose-colored.
-Fruits are red or almost black.